peeyush10234/triplet-loss-anomaly-detection/README.md

   <img src="images/1-NG-8.bmp" width="200" height="200"/>
   <img src="images/1-OK-11.bmp" width="200" height="200"/>
 </p>
-For drawing recatangular boxes around circular cross section, we are using Hough Circle Algorithm
+For drawing rectangular boxes around circular cross section, we are using Hough Circle Algorithm

 We store the image path of cropped images in 'crop_image_paths.csv'.
 On top of of that each cropped image is subjected to a set of augmentations.
 These are: